discourse/discourse/README.md

 Discourse is **100% free** and **open-source**.
 We encourage and support an active, healthy community that accepts contributions from the public.
 We'd like you to be a part of that community.

-Before contributing to Discourse, please:
+Before contributing to Discourse:

-1. Please read the complete mission statements on [discourse.org](http://www.discourse.org).
+1. Please read the complete mission statements on [**discourse.org**](http://www.discourse.org).
+Yes we actually believe this stuff, and you should too.
 2. Read and sign the [**Electronic Discourse Forums Contribution License Agreement**](http://discourse.org/cla)
 3. Dig into [**CONTRIBUTING.MD**](CONTRIBUTING.md), which covers:
    - submitting bugs